TrueC-D/prework-videos-variable-assignment/README.md

 + Hi guys, this is Ian from Flatiron School.
 In this video, we're going to look at variable assignment in Ruby.
 + By the end of this video, you should be able to:
-  + Describe how expression are used in programming
+  + Describe how expressions are used in programming
   + Identify the return value of an assignment expression
   + Describe the Variable Lookup Expression
   + Describe the Assignment Expression